 - Economic analysis is all about analyzing the economic aspects of something.
-Apart from economists, statisticians and mathematicians may also carry out economic analysis.
+Apart from economists, statisticians and mathematicians may also carry out an economic analysis.

 2. Industry Analysis

 The above considerations of industry structure should be analyzed by the investor in order to make an estimate about the future trends of the industry in the light of the economic conditions.
-When potential industry is identified then comes the final step of EIC analysis which is narrower relating to companies only.
+When a potential industry is identified then comes the final step of EIC analysis which is narrower relating to companies only.

 3. Company Analysis